WRXinYue/ocean-hub/src/docs/api/streaming/index.md

 - `id` is the ID that you set when connecting to that channel as mentioned above.
 This lets you determine which channel (instantiation) you want to disconnect from.

 ## Capturing Notes
-Misskey provides a mechanism called note capture.
+Ocean provides a mechanism called note capture.
 This is the ability to receive a stream of events for a given note.

 For example, let's say you grab a timeline and display it to your users.
 Let's say someone reacts to one of the posts in the timeline.
 However, since the client has no way of knowing that a note has been reacted to, it is not possible to reflect the reaction in the timeline in real time.

-To solve this problem, Misskey provides a note capture mechanism.
+To solve this problem, Ocean provides a note capture mechanism.
 When you capture a note, you will receive events related to that note, and you can display reactions to it in real time.

 The following sections describe how to use the note capture function.
 To see what kind of capture events are available, see the [Capture Events List](./note-capture-events.md).